The Sea Shall Not Have Them: Production

-The film was based on a 1953 book by John Harris, which became a best seller.
+The film was based on a 1953 book by Max Hennessy, which became a best seller.

 In August 1953, it was announced that both Rank and ABPC were competing for the film rights, which were expected to go for $20,000.

 Producer Dan Angel arranged one of the strongest male casts of the era.
 It was one of a number of sea-related themes made in Britain following the success of The Cruel Sea.
-It was one of a number of war movies Anthony Steel made in which he was supporting of an older British star.
+It was one of a number of war movies Anthony Steel made in which he supported an older British star.

 There were six weeks filming on location in Felixstowe, followed by studio work at Riverside.

 Referring to the film's title, Noël Coward said of the film's two male stars, "I don't see why not.
 Everyone else has."
 Redgrave was reportedly bisexual, while Bogarde was homosexual.

 The film was shot at the Riverside Studios in Hammersmith and Felixstowe in Suffolk.
 Filming had finished by June 1954.

 Reception

+Critical

 Variety said the film "has several basic ingredients of a boxoffice success;

 tough but believable plot, a cast too big for the average theatre marquee and exciting action sequences in the climax when the missing air crew is picked up within range of enemy shore batteries."

+Box office

 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.
 The film performed poorly at the US box office, like most British war movies of this era.
+Gilbert said every one of the films he made with Danny Angel - six in all - were successful financially.